Become a Creator today!Start creating today - Share your story with the world!

 Speaker

 That's been up for debate and I love to see it.
-I love to see the forever evolving part of the industry where where people will challenge the old guard and see who's going to write their gatekeep these sorts of things. it's It's kind of funny.
+I love to see the forever evolving part of the industry where where people will challenge the old guard and see who's going to write their gatekeep, these sort of things. it's It's kind of funny.
 But yeah, dive bars are an integral part of Los Angeles and I don't want to see them go anywhere.
 I see them being a very important part of people's weekly lives.

 00:11:29